Jayden-boop/WRO-2025/README.md

 ### Top/Bottom Edge Rejection

-Exclude contours where bounding box sits too close to the top or bottom of the frame (unreliable zones):
+Exclude contours where the bounding box sits too close to the top or bottom of the frame (unreliable zones):

 ```python
 if y + h > 450 or y + h < 125: